dive-into-machine-learning/dive-into-machine-learning/README.md

 OK.
 Let's dive deeper.

 Read **["A Few Useful Things to Know about Machine Learning"](http://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf)** by [Prof. Pedro Domingos](https://homes.cs.washington.edu/~pedrod/).
 It's densely packed with valuable information, but not opaque.
-The author understands that there's a lot of "black art" and folk wisdom, and they invite you in.

 Take your time with this one.
 Take notes.
 Don't worry if you don't understand it all yet.